First compiled, Dec. 2000. Edited April 2007, again Dec. 2013. Hotlinks in 2019. Please feel free to comment.

 • All reviews that are preceded by two ** and followed by two ** are taken from the publisher’s excerpts on the internet.

 • Publication dates are from the most recent copies I had read, mostly before Dec.
 2000.
-There are more recent editions for some of them.
-Please forgive me that these reviews are 13 years out of date, and all the other entry errors! 🙂
+There are more recent editions for some.
+Please forgive me that many reviews are 18 years out of date, and all the other entry errors! 🙂

 1. Altman, Nathaniel.
 (1995).
 The Deva Handbook: How to Work with Nature’s Subtle Energies.
 Rochester, VT: Destiny Books.